 Within this step, you will customize the waffle chart to the net.
 The positive side is that the waffle chart is open to changes because it is connected to cell number N7.
 In other words, any changes in cell N7 will lead to a new state of the whole chart.
 At this point, further attempts will be made to introduce related labels to the KPI value in cell N7.

 Go to the Insert tab on the ribbon, then choose Text > Text Box to insert a new Text box.
 Select the text box, then type the “=N7” in the formula bar.
 We created a relationship between the text box and the cell that contains the actual value.

 Finally, format the text box using custom text fill, outline, and text effects.
 Finally, move it to the waffle chart area.
 Although your waffle chart is not ready for the panel, you have finished the chart.
 As the next step, you should snip the chart and copy it to your panel as an image to easily modify the size and angle of view.

 #3 – Use linked pictures

 Select the chart range and copy the cells into the clipboard.
-Go to Home Tab and use the following commands: Clipboard > Paste > Linked Picture
+Go to the Home Tab and use the following commands: Clipboard > Paste > Linked Picture

-The only thing to remember is the factor that it is only the picture of the cells, so if there is any need to modernize the chart, the picture should be snipped and pasted again as it represents only the image of the cells and not the cells themselves.
+The only thing to remember is that it is only the picture of the cells, so if there is any need to modernize the chart, the picture should be snipped and pasted again as it represents only the image of the cells and not the cells themselves.